 There are several platforms you can use.
 You can teach on Udemy, LinkedIn Learning, or Teachable, or alternatively, you can start a YouTube channel.
-Whatever you’re most comfortable with—the choice is yours.
+Whatever you’re most comfortable with, the choice is yours.

-What to keep in mind: If you’re hesitant to create an online course because there’s fear, Jimmy has advice for that: “I could probably spill something on me, I could trip, and it doesn’t matter as long as I give you value.”
+What to keep in mind: If you’re hesitant to create an online course because of fear, Jimmy has advice for that: “I could probably spill something on me, I could trip, and it doesn’t matter as long as I give you value.”

 7. Sell your AI-generated creations